 And as every Christian knows, the word (properly discerned) and the Spirit govern the church in every age.
 And there is little doubt after 100 years of women preaching, and the vastly speeded up wave of women preachers in the last 20 years, that the Holy Ghost wants it to continue everywhere.

-It may not be your churchs' politics, but politics in the present era, as it has always has (see Revelation 1,9) boils down to who gets to preach and can they preach Jesus alone and his gospel?
+It may not be your churchs' politics, but politics in the present era, as it has always has (see Revelation 1,9), boils down to who gets to preach Jesus and his gospel instead of church politics and customs based on non biblical man made hierarchies.

 It's time to let women preach Jesus with power and conviction.